 When you are just starting out or you are troubleshooting then you want to refer to the Pinterest Best Practices first.
-If you are wanting to know what those are head over to the Pinterest Marketing Guide for 2020 to read those.
+If you are wanting to know what those are head over to the Pinterest Best Practices to read those.

 Pinterest viewers are how many people have seen your pins in the last 30 days.
 This number often changes from day to day and you can see lots of swings and dips because of this.

 Pinterest viewers are the equivalent of Facebook reach and we all know how finicky that metric is…